Losant/losant-docs/docs/experiences/walkthrough/part3.md

 This object is what Losant expects when creating a new [Device](/devices/overview/).
 The `name` field is set to "{{ data.body.deviceName }}", which is what was passed into this endpoint as part of the POST body.

 [Device tags](/devices/overview/#device-tags) are used to organize devices and provide a way to easily query them from the Losant API.
 In this example, we're setting two tags: "owner" and "manufacturerId".
 By setting the owner tag, we can easily query the Losant API for all devices owned by this user, which we'll see in part 4 of this walkthrough.
+Losant automatically adds the Experience User to the payload on every authenticated request, which is why the current user ID can be obtained at `experience.user.id`.

 The manufacturerId tag is not used in this guide, but it's handy to keep around in case you need to map the device back to the underlying ID at a later time.

 [Attributes](/devices/state/) describe what kind of data this device will be reporting.
 For lōm, each device simply reports its moisture as a number.